November 2017 Update

 and the Teton Sports Celsius XXL all took the gold

 in this measurement.
 But size isn't the only thing that matters.
-A bag can have enough room for two people, but if the interior lining is grabby, your normal tossing and turning during the night may turn into a never-ending wrestling match with a life-size cocoon.
+A bag can have enough room for two people, but if the interior lining is grabby, tossing and turning during the night may turn into a never-ending wrestling match with a life-size cocoon.
 For this reason, we decided to squirm back and forth, over and over, in each bag for what seemed like an eternity to find out which allowed us to toss and turn with the most ease.

 Have you ever felt like this after spending an entire night wrestling a your sleeping bag?
 We thoroughly tested each bag on our list to find out which one allowed for the easiest tossing and turning.